NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 ## {{page-title}}

 ### Scope Overview
-This BaRS Application (Referrals into Pharmacy Application 5) supports the following use case ONLY:
+This BaRS Application (Referrals into Community Pharmacy, Application 5) supports the following use case(s) ONLY:
 - Primary Care to Community Pharmacy (Pharmacy First)
 - Primary Care to Pharmacy Contraception (Oral Contraception for supply of initial or repeat prescriptions for Combined Oral Contraceptive (COC) or Proestogen Only Pill (POP))
 - Primary Care to Pharmacy Blood Pressure Check Service